 From medicines to equipment, there’s a long list of costs that make the healthcare industry expensive to manage.
 One expense that some individuals are incredibly familiar with — and maybe wish they weren’t — is the cost to credential a physician.

-From medicines to machines, there’s a long list of costs that make the healthcare industry expensive to manage.
-One expense that some individuals are incredibly familiar with, and maybe wish they weren’t, is credentialing.
-Provider credentialing is crucial for the success of healthcare companies, but it can push an already strained budget to the brink.
+Provider credentialing is crucial for the success of healthcare organizations, but it can push an already strained budget to the brink.
 Credentialing can put money in your pocket, but the old adage also strikes true: it takes money to make money.
 So how much does credentialing truly cost?